Woodrow Wyatt: Journalism and The Tote: 1970–1997

-After ceasing to be an active politician, Wyatt was appointed by the Home Secretary, Roy Jenkins, as Chairman of the Horserace Totalisator Board from 1976 to 1997.
-At first he was an active chairman, rooting out corruption, but later grew complacent and the Tote stagnated.
+After ceasing to be an active politician, Wyatt was appointed by the Home Secretary, Roy Jenkins, as Chairman of the Horserace Totalisator Board, a post he held from 1976 to 1997.
+At first he was an active chairman, rooting out corruption, but was later seen as complacent and considered to have allowed the Tote to stagnate.
 According to John McCririck: "The Tote had been bankrupt and he turned it round.
 He made it a force in betting.
 When he became chairman, the Tote was a total mess but he put it on the map by his sheer personality and flair along with the introduction of computerisation".
 However, a House of Commons Home Affairs Select Committee produced a report critical of Wyatt.

 Wyatt was a prolific journalist, with a diverse range of interests, and by the late 1970s he had crossed the political spectrum and became an admirer of Margaret Thatcher.
 After Thatcher's election as Conservative leader in 1975, she arranged a meeting with Wyatt.
 He later wrote: "She won me over.
 The strength of her determination and the simplicity of her rational ideas uncluttered by intellectual confusion convinced me that she was the first party leader I had met, apart from Gaitskell, who might check Britain's slide and possibly begin to reverse it.
 She did not seem much like a Tory but she had the Tory Party to work for her, which was a useful start".

 In July 1979, Roy Jenkins recorded in his diary after meeting Wyatt and Thatcher: "Woodrow is on very close terms with her, talks freely, easily, without self-consciousness, says anything he wants to".
 Wyatt would usually ring Thatcher after midnight or on Sunday mornings where he would give her advice.
 According to John Campbell, Thatcher did not always accept Wyatt's advice but "her ministers got sick of being told what 'Woodrow says' about this or that policy".
 He claims that when Geoffrey Howe complained in his memoirs that Thatcher preferred to listen to her private "voices" rather than to her colleagues and official advisers, "it was first and foremost of Wyatt that he was thinking".